leonmavr/leonmavr/README.md

       </a>
     </td>
     <td style="vertical-align: top;">
       Haptic engine enabling full computer control through gestures and motions, serving as a complete mouse replacement.
-Versatile and can be extended for various applications, such as gaming controls, custom hotkeys, or an air keyboard.
-Fully customizable, allowing you to define gestures and assign specific actions to each.
+Versatile, can be extended for various applications, such as gaming controls, hotkeys, or an air keyboard.
+Fully customizable, allowing you to define gestures and assign specific actions.
 Benchmarks available upon request.
     </td>
   </tr>